-- Tap the bowl down hard several times to release air bubbles from the cement.
+3. Tap the bowl down hard several times to release air bubbles from the cement.
 Pop any bubbles sitting on the surface to achieve a smooth finish.

-- Wipe away any excess cement and leave to dry for 72 hours.
-Do not touch the bowl at all during this time as any disturbance could create cracks.
+5. Wipe away any excess cement and leave to dry for 72 hours.
+Do not touch the bowl at all during this time as any disturbance could cause the concrete to crack.

-- Fill with your black stones, fire lighters (these will help your fire to burn for longer) and pour fire gel over the top (do not overfill bowl) and light.
+7. Fill with your black stones, fire lighters (these will help your fire to burn for longer) and pour fire gel over the top (do not overfill bowl) and light.
 Important: note the safety information below and be aware that this is a live open flame that needs to be treated with caution.
 The initial flame may appear clear so do not attempt to relight or add more gel, just wait until the orange flame sets in.

 This mini fire bowl has a live open flame so it is not suitable for indoor use, around children or pets, or in areas where there are low hanging objects.